When it comes to investing, experts believe that psychology is more important than IQ.

 lost a fortune in South Sea stock.

-In this article, we explain psychological mistakes that could hurt your investments.
+In this article, we explain psychological mistakes and how they impact your investments.

 Avoid these and you could boost your returns significantly.